raymondworkshop/raymondworkshop.github.io/_posts/diary/2022-03-14-yearly-review.md

         + Entrepreneurship isn't about the money.
 It’s about owning your own life

-    - product manager
+    - software engineering
-        + create Tech products
+        + Engineering Software as a Service

     - invest/money

 * skills
+    - English
     - engineering/programming
     - driving
     - movies
-    - English

 #### review